 Her research interests include education practitioner, applied pedagogic research and transition throughout HE.
 Recent research includes a book chapter addressing coaching and teaching LGBT youth.

-Gillian contributes to the strategic development of the Sport Division and holds lead responsibility for Subject-level TEF, Admissions, Recruitment and Marketing, and has been a member of the ‘School Academic Scrutiny Committee’ overseeing programme validations, partnership and PSRB developments, and module specifications as part of the Quality Assurance process.
+Gillian contributes to the strategic development of the School of Sport and Health Sciences and holds lead responsibility for Admissions, Recruitment and Marketing.
+Gillian led Subject-level TEF, and has been a member of the ‘School Academic Scrutiny Committee’ overseeing programme validations, partnership and PSRB developments, and module specifications as part of the Quality Assurance process.
+Gillian is a registered External Examiner with Advance HE and has most recently acted as external panel member for the revalidation of the BA (Hons) Physical Education and BA (Hons) Physical Education with Dance degree programmes at Plymouth Marjon University.

 Gillian co-ordinates and teaches on a range of theory and practical modules at undergraduate and postgraduate level, predominantly for BA (Hons) PE, BA (Hons) PE with Qualified Teacher Status, and PGCE PE / Dance degree courses, for whom she also conducts placement visits.
-Gillian is an academic tutor for undergraduates across all years of study and supervises final year dissertations
+Gillian is an academic tutor for undergraduates across all years of study and supervises final year dissertations.
+Gillian also supervises Doctoral students.

 Approach to teaching